 “OrientDB matches all our criteria and over.
 Its team is always available, very active and always ready to give support about doubts and questions.” – Claudio Tesoriero, founder @BaasBox

 OrientDB is privately funded and the first graph database ever to be listed on Gartner’s Operational DBMS Magic Quadrant in 2013.** OrientDB is also on the 2015 Magic Quadrant.
 How is it possible to successfully compete against DBMS products that have multimillions in venture capital funds, all while maintaining ZERO debt?

 When the only obligation is to the clients, it’s easy to keep your priorities in the right place.
 Effort is focused on building a high-quality, innovative product, while our clients and users do our marketing for us.
 Since all Orient Technologies sales are based on word-of-mouth or incoming inquiries, OrientDB’s international reputation for having unmatched technical capabilities has been paramount in its success.
 We’re 100% dependent on client satisfaction, so prompt support assistance and quick issue resolution is absolutely critical to our business.

 “…and possibly the biggest innovation since the microchip (or sliced bread) called OrientDB… OrientDB stands to be the most important database on market right now, nothing short of the future of databases.” – Why OrientDB is important

-* On Intel i7 8 core CPU, 16 GB RAM, SSD RPM, Multi-threads, no indexes
+* On Intel i7 8 core CPU, 16 GB RAM, SSD RPM, Multi-threads, No indexes, PLocal access

 ** Gartner, Magic Quadrant for Operational Database Management System, Donald Feinberg, et al, October 21, 2013.